 Groin modification.
 The groin modification alternatives do not directly present land management or development management challenges.
-However, the implementation of the groin modification alternative in the vicinity of Ocean Beach could increase the vulnerability of the existing development, which is addressed with project features, including the recommended renourishment.
+However, the implementation of the groin modification alternative in the vicinity of Ocean Beach could increase the vulnerability of the existing development and would require measures to reduce the risks to existing development, and would require the relocation of public infrastructure which is at risk.